How much will it cost to sell my Jacksonville, Florida home?

 commissions short sale

-Deed Stamps: These are a tax to the state on all transactions involving real property and the rate is .007% of the purchase price of the property.
+Transfer tax (Documentary Stamp Tax): This is a tax to the state on all transactions involving transfers of real estate and the rate is .007% of the purchase price of the property, excluding Miami-Dade County which charges .006%.

 Title Search: Your title agent will research all the documents in the chain of title to ensure clear title.
 A title search is required in order to issue title insurance.
-A simple title search can cost $150.
+A simple title search can cost as little as $100-200.

 Settlement: Your title company or closing attorney will also charge a fee to close your transaction.
 This is usually $250-500 or more depending on the complexity of the transaction.